diamond_full diamond diamond_half diamond_euro search-icon menu chat-icon close-icon envelope-icon smartphone-call-icon

 • If necessary, a description of higher-level strategy, concept and process-related measures or optimization suggestions.

 In a penetration test , targeted attacks are carried out in a limited time frame and on a limited scope (e.g. for a specific IP address range or for a specific threat scenario).
 In contrast to that, a Red Team Assessment usually takes place over a longer period of time and aims to test your defense mechanisms.
-In a penetration test, it is usually not important that attacks remain undetected, as these are carried out as transparently as possible for all parties involved.
-The focus is on performing the penetration test as efficiently as possible.
+In a penetration test, it is usually not important that attacks remain undetected, as these security testing activities are carried out as transparently as possible for all parties involved, often by ethical hackers working closely with your security teams.
+The focus is on performing the extensive penetration testing services as efficiently as possible, simulating real-world attacks.

-The focus of red teaming, on the other hand, is on the implementation of the most realistic attack scenarios possible, which are particularly geared towards infrastructures with a high degree of IT security maturity.
-The aim of these projects is to improve the detection and reaction capabilities for such attack scenarios.
+The focus of red teaming , on the other hand, is on the implementation of the most realistic attack scenarios possible, which are particularly geared towards infrastructures with a high degree of IT security maturity.
+The aim of these projects is to improve the detection and reaction capabilities for such attack scenarios and to uncover potential security weaknesses.

 How can we help you?